-A. ISSUES
+A. Issues

-Probations officers must be aware of the factors involved in civil liability cases so that they may realize the importance of complying with all training requirements and standards.
+Probation or pretrial services officers must be aware of the factors involved in civil liability cases so that they may realize the importance of complying with all training requirements and standards.
 Even in a situation where the officer's right to employ deadly force is justified, there still remains several factors impacting on an officer's potential liability.